vkice/EC2Launch-PS/README.md

 # EC2Launch-PS
 Simple Powershell script for quickly spinning up EC2 Instances on AWS for testing purposes.
 Created for personal use.
+Great for workstations that can't install an orchestration tool such as Terraform but allows PS scripts.

+# Features

   - AWS CLI must be installed and profile/credentials configured.
   - Generates SSH Keys to use for launched Instance.
   - Designed to quickly spin up a test instance from a Windows workstation.
   - Option to terminate instance and SSH keys.